 Fiber optic internet is not just about speed; it also offers high bandwidth capacity and symmetrical upload and download speeds, making it an ideal choice for tasks like uploading large amounts of data or streaming on multiple devices simultaneously.
 Yet, this innovative technology faces hurdles like steep costs and restricted availability, particularly outside urban regions.

-How Fibre Optic Internet Works
+How Fiber Optic Internet Works

 Fiber optic internet functions by transmitting information in the form of light pulses along fiber optic cables.
 These strands, which are slender and made of glass or plastic, convey light signals over extensive distances while maintaining high signal integrity.
 The binary data is propelled at exceptional velocities through the use of laser or LED-generated light pulses.